A cosmological model describing the early inflation, the intermediate decelerating expansion, and the late accelerating expansion by a quadratic equation of state: Conclusions

+In this paper, for definiteness, we have selected the indices $n_e=+1$ and $n_l=-1$ in Equation~(\ref{newg1}) to describe the early and the late universe respectively.
 As we have seen, the equation of state (\ref{newg1}) with $n_l=-1$ leads to results that coincide with the $\Lambda$CDM model in the late universe.
 This equivalence is not trivial since our approach is fundamentally different from the $\Lambda$CDM model (in particular this coincidence is not true anymore for $n_l\neq -1$).
-Since the $\Lambda$CDM model provides a good description of the universe at late times, this implies that observations tend to favor the value $n_l=-1$ of the polytropic index.
+Since the $\Lambda$CDM model provides a good description of the universe after the Planck era, this implies that observations tend to favor the value $n_l=-1$ of the polytropic index.
 This is a reason why we have selected this index.
 However, we can obtain more general models by taking $n_l$ different from $-1$.
-In particular, a value close to $-1$ may be consistent with observation and improve upon the $\Lambda$CDM model.
-Similarly, we have selected the index $n_e=+1$ to describe the inflation in the early universe.
+In particular, a value of $n_l$ close to $-1$ may be consistent with the observations and may improve upon the $\Lambda$CDM model.
+In this respect, Asadzadeli {\it et al}. \cite{karami} have shown that the observations constrain the index $n_l$ to be in the range $-1.05^{+0.08}_{-0.08}$ or $-1.05^{+0.15}_{-0.16}$ at $68.3\%$ and $95.4\%$ confidence levels, respectively.
+On the other hand, we have selected the index $n_e=+1$ in Equation~(\ref{newg1}) to describe the inflation in the early universe.
 More general models of inflation can be obtained by selecting other values of $n_e$.
-The value of $n_e$ could be determined from the constraints on the CMB power spectrum.
+The value of $n_e$ could be determined from the measurements of the cosmic microwave background (CMB) radiation.
 Therefore, possible extensions of our study would be to consider the generalized equation of state (\ref{newg1}) with arbitrary values of $n_e$ and $n_l$.
-General results valid for the asymptotic expressions (\ref{newearly1}) and (\ref{newearly1bis}) of the equation of state (\ref{newg1}) in the early and late universe are given in \cite{chavanis} .
+General~results valid for the asymptotic expressions (Equations (\ref{newearly1}) and (\ref{newearly1bis})) of the equation of state (\ref{newg1}) in the early and late universe are given in \cite{chavanis1,chavanis2,chavanis3}.